Aristotle's Notion of Teaching and Its Role in His Theory of Moral Education

 "Dewey, Aristotle, & Education as Completion" in Philosophy of Education 2018 (1): 669-682

-I enlist Dewey’s help to reveal the philosophical conceptions of education that underlie the two models of education that have governed pedagogical theory for nearly a century—traditionalism and progressivism.
+I enlist Dewey’s help to reveal the philosophical conceptions of education that underlie traditionalism and progressivism—the two models of education that have governed pedagogical thinking for nearly a century.
 Dewey ties traditionalism to education as formation and progressivism to education as development.
-Each conception of education has its problems, but I argue that Dewey’s division establishes a false dichotomy.
-Aristotle’s program of education, which I call education as completion, combines aspects of both models to provide a path for educational theory to avoid the pitfalls of both traditionalism and progressivism.
+I argue that Dewey’s division establishes a false dichotomy and that Aristotle’s program of education, which I call education as completion, combines aspects of both models to provide a path for educational theory to avoid the pitfalls of both traditionalism and progressivism.
+I then defend my interpretation of Aristotle's paradigm against Dewey's objections to education as unfolding—a similar model of education that Dewey criticizes.